 Take a hike!
 The problem, if there really is one, is making a choice, not finding a place to hike.
-Peterborough is home to Shieling State Forest and the Edward MacDowell Lake, has a trail from the center of town to the summit of Pack Monadnock.
-Nubanusit Neigborhood and Farm has a marked trail following the river and into the woodland.
+Peterborough is home to Shieling State Forest and Edward MacDowell Lake, and there is a trail from the center of town to the summit of Pack Monadnock.
+Nubanusit Neigborhood and Farm has a marked trail following the river into the woodland.
 The region itself offers many varied hiking locations.

-Conservation has been a priority for decades, and the organizations active in this area - the Harris Center, NH Audubon, Monadnock Conservancy and Society for the Protection of New Hampshire Forestsallow access to their properties recreation, including hiking.
+Conservation has been a priority for decades, and the organizations active in this area—the Harris Center, NH Audubon, Monadnock Conservancy and Society for the Protection of New Hampshire Forests—allow access to their properties for recreation, including hiking.

 Casalais State Forest